Karan-More214/New-Project/README.md

 4) git commit                        ...use to save our changes to local machine git commit -m (use to give your own message during commit/save)
 5) git status                        ...use to see file status
+6)  git config --global user.email   ...use to check user mail
+7)   git config --global user.name   ...use to check user name
+8)    git config --global --list     ...use to get all config details like username and email